 The scoring system is based upon the use of z scores as described in ISO 13528.
-This involves the calculation of a robust mean and robust standard deviation from the returned results from participants who state that they are using the single platform ISHAGE gating protocol.
+This involves the calculation of a robust mean and robust standard deviation from the returned results from participants using a single platform approach (the predicate method).
 Then using these values and the individual results returned a z score can be calculated for each participant.
-Whilst z scores are generated for both absolute and percentage values only the absolute values are used for performance monitoring as they are the primary result used in clinical practice.
+Please note that z scores are generated for both absolute and percentage values and both are used for performance monitoring as they are both used in clinical practice.